 It's cold outside, but that doesn't mean your family's activity level needs to freeze up.
 There are as many activities to choose from in the winter as there are in more temperate seasons.

 Use the frosty weather to add variety to your family's usual choices for fun and fitness.
 Whether you live in a region with snow or can travel to one, snowy surroundings can provide interesting exercise alternatives and jazz up stale routines.
-Here are some ideas for keeping everyone in your family moving despite the chilly weather.
+Here are some ideas of ways to keep everyone in your family moving despite the chilly weather.

 If downhill skiing isn't your speed, consider cross-country (or Nordic) skiing.
 Cross-country skiing is considered by many fitness experts to be one of the best full-body aerobic workouts you can get.
-According to the Mayo Clinic, one hour of cross-country skiing burns nearly 500 calories per hour in a 160-pound person, compared to 314 calories when downhill skiing.
-With those results, who wouldn't want to try it?
+The Mayo Clinic reports that for a 160-pound person, one hour of cross-country skiing burns over 500 calories per hour, compared with 365 calories when downhill skiing.
+With those results, who wouldn't want to try it!

 Not feeling up for a big workout or equipment rentals?
-One of the most fun winter activities of all is completely free and available in the comfort of your own backyard after a snowfall.
-Gather the family together and build a snowman.
+One of the most fun winter activities of all is completely free, and available from the comfort of your own backyard after a snowfall.
+Gather the family together and build a snowman!

-If you're feeling creative, there's no reason to limit your efforts to the traditional three snowballs topped with a hat.
+If you're feeling creative, there's no reason to limit your efforts to the traditional three snowballs crowned by a top hat.
 Let your kids take initiative and see what they can dream up.
 Everyone will not only enjoy fresh air and exercise, but a piece of yard art that will bring smiles for days to come.